the-krafty-koder/mastering/notes/distributed-systems/scalability.md

 - Load balancing
 - SSL termination ( decrypting HTTPS (SSL/TLS) traffic at the edge of your network )

-# Choosing reverse proxy instead of cluster module
+# Choosing reverse proxy instead of cluster module in Node.js

 It is the more traditional approach, they offer more control in highly available production environments.